 - The patient can be seen in the eye clinic.

-- The patient should be placed in an examination lane immediately with the door closed and asked to wear a surgical mask.
-The treating ophthalmologist and health care personnel require surgical masks.
+- The patient should be placed in an examination lane immediately with the door closed and placed in a surgical mask.
+The treating ophthalmologist and health care personnel require surgical masks at minimum.

-- Gowns, gloves and eye protection are recommended.† An N-95 mask should be worn if a procedure is planned that will result in aerosolized virus.
+- Gown, gloves, surgical mask and eye protection are recommended for the clinician.† An N95 mask should be worn if a procedure is planned that will result in aerosolized virus.

 - The examining room must be disinfected after examination.

 4. Urgent ophthalmic problem in a patient who is at high risk for COVID-19